Pordata

 Pordata was organized by the Francisco Manuel dos Santos Foundation, created in 2009 by Alexandre Soares dos Santos and his family.
-FFMS, is presided by Prof. António Barreto and set its main objective in promoting study, knowledge, information and public debate.
+FFMS, is presided by Professor António Barreto and set its main objective in promoting study, knowledge, information and public debate.

 When released to the public on February 23, 2010 under the direction of Prof. Maria João Valente Rosa, Pordata included only contents about Portugal, nationally.
 On November 3, the Foundation, launches an extension of its database to the new Pordata Europe.
 It now includes not only data about Portugal, but also about the European Union, Schengen Area, United States and Japan.